-The close() function is called when the command being run by sudo finishes.
+The close() function is called when sudo is finished, shortly before it exits.

-exit status
+exit\status

-The command's exit status, as returned by the wait(2) system call.
+The command's exit status, as returned by the wait(2) system call, or zero if no command was run.
 The value of exit\status is undefined if error is non-zero.

 error If the command could not be executed, this is set to the value of error set by the execve(2) system call.
-If the command was successfully executed, the value of error is 0.
+If the command was successfully executed, the value of error is zero.

-show\version
+show version